robtweed/mg-webComponents/TUTORIAL.md

 - getComponentByName(componentName, propertyName): This method is also available to you within your Load/Render module, for locating previously-loaded WebComponents.

-- load(webComponentName, targetElement, context, callback): This method allows you to load a single named WebComponent rather than an Assembly.
+- loadWebComponent(webComponentName, targetElement, context, callback): This method allows you to load a single named WebComponent rather than an Assembly.
 Its callback function is fired when the WebComponent is rendered into the DOM.
 The callback function passes the WebComponent instance as its argument, eg:

+        let body = document.getElementsByTagName('body')[0];

-        webComponents.load('adminui-root', body, context, function(root) {
+        webComponents.loadWebComponent('adminui-root', body, context, function(root) {
           // root is the instance of the adminui-root WebComponent,
           //  so, eg, to set its state:
           //    root.setState({name: 'foo'});